API reference

 -H "Authorization: Bearer pfrost_..."Rate limits

 Each API key may make 1,000 requests per 15-minute window.
-Every response carries X-RateLimit-Limit, X-RateLimit-Remaining, and X-RateLimit-Reset headers.
+Every response carries X-RateLimit-Limit, X-RateLimit-Remaining, and X-RateLimit-Reset (epoch seconds until the window resets) headers.
 Over-quota requests return 429 Too Many Requests with a Retry-After header indicating seconds until the window resets.

 Tenant isolation